Irish soviets

 The Irish soviets (Irish: Sóivéidí na hÉireann) were a series of self-declared soviets that formed in Ireland during the revolutionary period of the Irish War of Independence and the Irish Civil War (1919 to 1923), mainly in the province of Munster.
-"Soviet" in this context refers to a council of workers who control their place of work, not a Soviet state.
+"Soviet" in this context is used in its original socialist sense of a council of workers who control their place of work, not as a reference to the Soviet Union (which took its name from the same meaning).

 Background

-The Labour Movement in Ireland during the Irish War of Independence had been deeply affected by the events of the Dublin Lockout of 1913 as well as Bolshevik Revolution in Russia in 1917.
+The labour movement in Ireland during the Irish War of Independence had been deeply affected by the events of the Dublin Lockout of 1913 as well as Bolshevik Revolution in Russia in 1917.
 It was also being influenced by the concurrent Revolutions of 1917–1923, which saw several left-wing led revolutions rise up in Europe, also inspired by the revolution in Russia.
 Soviets were emerging across Europe in places such as Bavaria, Bremen, Ukraine and Hungary.
 This trend caught on in Ireland as well, itself in the midst of a revolution as the Irish Republican Army sought to end British rule over Ireland.

 The first soviet - Monaghan Asylum

-Preceding the more famous Limerick Soviet by two months, the first Irish soviet was declared in February 1919.
-Lead by Donegal union organiser and IRA Commander Peadar O'Donnell, the soviet was declared as part of a strike for better working conditions for the staff of the Monaghan Lunatic Asylum (as it was then known).
+Preceding the more famous Limerick Soviet by two months, the first Irish soviet was declared on 29 January 1919.
+Led by Donegal union organiser and IRA Commander Peadar O'Donnell, the soviet was declared as part of a strike for better working conditions for the staff of the Monaghan Lunatic Asylum (as it was then known).
 Amongst the worker's complaints were that they were being forced to work 93 hours a week and were not allowed to leave the premises between shifts.
 Upon declaration of the soviet, a red flag was flown over the building.
 In response armed police were sent to remove the workers, however, they had barricaded themselves inside.
 The operators of the Asylum were forced to negotiate with the workers.
 Workers won a 56-hour week and a pay rise for both male and female staff.
 A further concession was that married staff were to be allowed go home after their shifts ended.
-The Asylum is still in operation today as St. Davnet's Hospital.
+It lasted less than a week, being disestablished on 4 February.
+The asylum is still in operation today as St. Davnet's Hospital.